matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Connecting to zkSync provider

-To interact with zkSync network, a `Wallet` object should be connected to a `Provider` by either passing it to the constructor or with the `connect` method.
+To interact with the zkSync network, the `Wallet` object should be connected to a `Provider` by either passing it to the constructor or with the `connect` method.

 ```typescript
 connect(provider: Provider): Wallet